Thatonecup/Thatonecup.github.io/README.md

 - Line 19:
 - Optional, Line 25

-Body: This is the data used for your website
+Body: This is the data used for the body of your website
 - Line 53:
 - Line 68:
 - Line 69: